ChangeGamer

 OpenAI — Structured Outputs (strict mode) Set strict: true on a function definition or response format.
 OpenAI's constrained decoding then guarantees the output matches the supplied JSON Schema exactly.
 Requirements: every object must set additionalProperties: false; every property must appear in the required array (mark optional fields with a union type that includes null).
 Without strict: true, the model uses best-effort JSON mode, which does not guarantee schema compliance.
 Source: platform.openai.com/docs/guides/function-calling (Structured Outputs section).

 Google Gemini — function calling + tool_config + responseSchema Function calling uses tool_config.function_calling_config.mode: AUTO (model decides), ANY (must call a function — guarantees schema-typed output), or NONE (no tool calls).
 ANY mode with a function declaration gives schema adherence comparable to strict mode.
 For final-answer structured output, set response_mime_type: "application/json" and response_schema in the generation config.
-Note: you cannot simultaneously use response_schema and tool calling with AUTO mode — use ANY mode instead.
+Note: response_schema and tool calling have historically been mutually exclusive in any mode — declaring both errors.
+Gemini 3 models relax this: Google's docs now describe a VALIDATED mode that combines function calling with a response schema for consistently formatted non-call replies (WebSearch-corroborated only this cycle — ai.google.dev was unreachable through this proxy, so treat the VALIDATED detail as directionally correct pending direct confirmation).
 Source: ai.google.dev/gemini-api/docs/function-calling; ai.google.dev/gemini-api/docs/structured-output.

 Open models — grammar-based generation Local inference runtimes enforce schemas at the token-sampling layer.
 Two mainstream approaches: